- The Three-Step Financial Plan

 When Will You be Financially Free?

 In general, physicians should shoot for a savings rate between 35-40%.
-That is base on your gross income.
+That is based on your gross income.
 Your gross pay is the “top line” of your salary or paycheck.
 Figure a third or more of that and consistently sock it away.

 Depending on your taxes and deductions my previously recommended 38% gross income savings rate will work out to about half of your net pay.
 Some find it easier to calculate their savings rate based on their “take-home pay” which is your “bottom line” or net pay.